stsaxe/Dataset-and-Task-Group-Framework-for-Heterogenous-High-Density-IoT-Environments/README.md

 - **executors**: Contains the implementations of various data processing steps for BLE packet data.
-                These processing steps are implemented with the Task-Group-Framework as "executors".
+                These processing steps are implemented with the Task-Group-Framework as "executors" and are used in the "AnalysisPipeline" Notebook to build a data-pipeline for BLE packet data processing.

 - **plotting**: Contains various implementations for plotting with matplotlib.
 Most of these implementations make extensive use of the Task-Group-Framework.